Arati Prabhakar: Career

 After receiving her PhD, she went to Washington, D.C., on a 1984 to 1986 congressional fellowship with the Office of Technology Assessment.
 Prabhakar subsequently worked at DARPA from 1986 to 1993, initially as a program manager but later as founding director of DARPA's Microelectronics Technology Office.

 At the age of 34, Prabhakar was appointed as head of the National Institute of Standards and Technology (NIST), a position she held from 1993 to 1997.
 After NIST, she was the Chief Technology Officer and senior vice president of Raychem from 1997 to 1998.
 She was then the vice president and later president of Interval Research from 1998 to 2000.

 She joined U.S. Venture Partners from 2001 to 2011, focusing on investment in green technology and information technology startups.
 On July 30, 2012, she became the head of DARPA, replacing Regina E. Dugan.
 She left DARPA in January 2017.

 Prabhakar was a Fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford 2017–18.
 In 2019, she started Actuate, a nonprofit organization focused on issues including climate change and chronic diseases.

 Biden Administration

-In 2022, Prabhakar was appointed by President Joe Biden as Director of the White House Office of Science and Technology Policy (OSTP) and Science and Technology Advisor to the President.
+In 2022, Prabhakar was appointed by President Joe Biden as Director of the White House Office of Science and Technology Policy (OSTP) and Science and Technology Advisor to the President, replacing Eric Lander upon his departure.

 This made her the first woman and person of color to be confirmed by the U.S. Senate as the Director of the White House Office of Science and Technology Policy, and the first woman and first person of color to be the top science and technology advisor to the President.

-Prabhakar has notably advised Biden on matters regarding artificial intelligence (AI) regulation, where she has endorsed AI safeguards.
+Prabhakar was among Biden's top advisors on matters regarding artificial intelligence (AI) regulation, where she has endorsed AI safeguards.

-She is credited for shaping digital policies and the semiconductor industrial strategy under the Biden administration.
 Under her leadership, OSTP contributed to improving health outcomes with the Biden Cancer Moonshot, promoting research and strategies to address climate and nature, and strengthening federally funded research and development.